marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

 Game A
 ------

-We win if the random number is below :math:`0.5-\epsilon`, otherwise we loose.
+Now we take a look at the individual games which are part of Parrondo's paradox and start with game A. The rule is simple: We win if the random number is below :math:`0.5-\epsilon`, otherwise we loose.
 For :math:`\epsilon>0`, we have to face it: We will loose in the long run.
 For our numerical runs, let us use :math:`\epsilon=0.005`.

-It does not matter that we do not have any money a the beginning.
-Only changes are important.

-.. admonition:: Hint

-  In the following, the arrow <\-\-\- indicates that you should insert some code.
-It is always preceded by a :code:`#` which indicates a comment in Python.
-You will need a for loop and a branch, both of which we have already briefly seen above.
+We are not interested in the absolute amount of money which we have after a certain number of games.
+Only changes are important, how much money have we won or lost?
+Therefore, it is fine to start without any money at the beginning.

+Running the following code several times, you will notice that in some cases you are lucky and win money for some time.
+However, if you continue to play, you will end up loosing money.
+In order to show this, we have to play the game often.
+Setting the number of games to 100000, the code will run for a couple of seconds.
+You can try a different number of games by changing the value of :code:`ngames`, but if :code:`ngames` is too large, the code might need a long time to terminate.

 .. sagecellserver::

-    sage: # <--- define the parameters needed for this game

-    sage: # evolution is a list of the amount of money we possess
-    sage: # after each game
+    sage: eps = 0.005
+    sage: ngames = 100000
+    sage: money = 0
-    sage: evolution = [capital]  # <--- have you defined capital?
+    sage: evolution = [money]

-    sage: # <--- implement a loop in which game A is played several
-    sage: #      times, change the variable capital appropriately

-    sage: # the following line is needed to append the new value
-    sage: # to the list:
+    sage: for ngame in range(ngames):
+    ...       if random() < 0.5-eps:
+    ...           money = money+1
+    ...       else:
+    ...           money = money-1
-    ...       evolution.append(capital)
+    ...       evolution.append(money)

-    sage: # the following line displays the data
     sage: list_plot(evolution, pointsize=1)

 .. end of output

-**The rest of the worksheet was covered individually in the working groups.**

 Game B